 Form and Attachments

 The form for requesting continuing review and for closing out a project is the same, posted on the IRB forms page.
 The Continuing Review/Closure form and any required attachments must be submitted prior to the expiration date designated at last review.
 A current copy of all assent and consent forms must be attached for all Active studies (except those in data analysis only), even if no changes have been made.
-For project closure, the form may be submitted at any point prior to expiration.
-For continuing reviews, the form should not be submitted more than 60 days in advance of the expiration date.
+Tthe form may be submitted at any point prior to expiration.

 The researcher must check the appropriate box on the form that reflects the current status of the study.
 Studies cannot be closed if any activity, including data analysis, is still underway or planned.
 If all data collection is complete, but the researcher is still analyzing data, the box “Active-Post-Enrollment” should be selected.
 A study may become exempt from future continuing review if all data is de-identified.